New Madison Community Freedge offers Free Food for All, 24/7

 “We are excited to initiate this resource in Madison County as a simple, accessible way for neighbors to care for neighbors in a direct way,” said Jessica Mollet with the N.C.
 Cooperative Extension Madison County Center.

+The Freedge is located at My Sister's Attic Thrift Store, 3477 NC-213 in Marshall and is available 24/7 to everyone.
 For more information about donating food or getting involved with the Freedge Program, please contact:

 Community Freedge Guidelines